Piyushiitk24/EduLadder/TEACHER_GUIDE.md

 - **Hard Questions**: Shown when players get bitten by snakes (🐍)
 - **Module Selection**: Players choose a module before starting, only those questions appear

-### 🔄 Upload Process
+### 🔄 Step-by-Step Upload Process

+**Method 1: Using Admin Web Interface**
-1. Open `admin.html` in your browser
+1. Open `admin.html` in your web browser
+2. Download the CSV template by clicking "📋 Download CSV Template"
+3. Open the downloaded template file in Excel or any spreadsheet software
+4. Replace the sample data with your own questions (keep the header row)
+5. Save the file as CSV format
+6. Go back to admin.html and select your module from the dropdown
-2. Click "Choose File" and select your CSV file
+7. Click "Choose File" and select your CSV file
+8. Click "📤 Upload & Merge Questions"
+9. Wait for success confirmation message
+10. Your questions are now live in the game!

+**Method 2: Using Template File**
+1. Copy the `template_questions.csv` file from the project folder
+2. Rename it (e.g., `my_module_questions.csv`)
-3. Click "Convert to JSON" - this will add your questions to the master questions.json file
+3. Edit with your questions following the exact same format
-4. Your questions will be merged with existing questions
-5. Students can immediately use the new questions in the game
+4. Upload via admin.html as described above

+**Verification:**
+- After upload, you can test by starting the game
+- Select your module to see if your questions appear
+- Check both easy (question marks) and hard (snake bites) questions

 ### ⚠️ Important Notes